iKenndac/Blog/source/_posts/2009-08-07-knkvc-implementing-key-value-coding-and-key-value-observing-in-c-net.markdown

 ### Automatic?

-Up until now we've been assuming that KNKVOCore can get notifications just before and after properties of objects change.
+Up until now we've been assuming that `KNKVOCore` can get notifications just before and after properties of objects change.
 This isn't so easy in C\#.NET.
-The Cocoa version of KVO allows you to manually specify when you're going to change a value: *[self willChangeValueForKey:@"name"];
+The Cocoa version of KVO allows you to manually specify when you're going to change a value:

+{% codeblock lang:objc %}
+[self willChangeValueForKey:@"name"];
+// Some really complex logic to determine a new name [self didChangeValueForKey:@"name"];
+{% endcodeblock %}

-// Some really complex logic to determine a new name [self didChangeValueForKey:@"name"];* I've implemented this in my version as well, so currently properties have to do a similar thing to get noticed by KVOCore.
+I've implemented this in my version as well, so currently properties have to do a similar thing to get noticed by `KVOCore`.
 Which is totally lame, since I can't modify all the properties in existing .NET classes.
-The next solution is to add those will/didChange... calls into the setValueForKey methods.
-This is *less* lame because I can call setValueForKey on anything.
-However, all the other classes aren't going to use those, so I can only observe when *I* change they keys, which is dumb since I *know*that the value changed, because I just changed it.
+The next solution is to add those will/didChange... calls into the `setValueForKey` methods.
+This is *less* lame because I can call `setValueForKey` on anything.
+However, all the other classes aren't going to use those, so I can only observe when *I* change they keys, which is dumb since I *know* that the value changed, because I just changed it.
 See?

-The next solution is to use .NET's *INotifyPropertyChanging* and *INotifyPropertyChanged* interfaces, but barely anything actually uses them.
+The next solution is to use .NET's `INotifyPropertyChanging` and `INotifyPropertyChanged` interfaces, but barely anything actually uses them.

 Next!

-The *next* solution is to get clever with *Reflection.Emit*.
+The *next* solution is to get
+clever with *Reflection.Emit*.
 Using *Reflection.Emit* allows you to dynamically override methods, but unfortunately you have to create a dynamic subclass to do so, rendering this approach useless as well - I